Today, October 31, is not just Halloween but also Magic Day 2017.

-8. A charm for always having money
+An Irish charm for always having money

 Take the feather of a black rooster, go to the crossing points of three fairy-paths, and while holding the feather and a gold colored coin, call the name of the Goddess Áine three times, to bring you everlasting prosperity.

-9. Elixir of potency
+Irish elixir of potency

 Two ounces of cochineal, one ounce of gentian root, eight grams of saffron, four grams of snakeroot, four grams of salt of wormwood, and the rind of ten oranges.
 All of this should be steeped in a quart of brandy, and kept for when it is needed.

-10. Charm against depression
+Irish charm against depression

-When a person becomes low, depressed and careless about everything, as if all vital strength and energy has gone, he is said to have got a 'fairy blast,' And blast-water must be poured over him by the hands of a fairy doctor while saying, "In the name of Lugh with his shining sword, who has strength before the gods and stands among them."
+When a person becomes low, depressed and careless about everything, as if all vital strength and energy has gone, he is said to have got a 'fairy blast,' and blast-water must be poured over him by the hands of a fairy doctor while saying, "In the name of Lugh with his shining sword, who has strength before the gods and stands among them."

 Be careful to ensure that no portion of the water is sullied.
 Whatever is left over after the procedure must be poured onto the fire.

-*Originally published September 2012.
+* Originally published in September 2012.